BenHasaiag71704/OmegSudoku/README.md

 # Extras
 for those who seeks more ways to solve a sudoku board , please have a look at commit 07783b3 which holds two of my older attempts of solving a sudoku board using the backtracking algorithm in numerus ways.
+for those who are interested in the full explanation about the dancing links could visit the articel : https://tinyurl.com/mtcybdsr